AS a remarkable tribute to his deceased wife, a Rhu man privately published in 1902 at considerable expense a book of verses she had written.

 It was extensively damaged over the years, but all the broken pieces were gathered by John Smith of Smith Builders, Beith, who kept them in his yard.
 In 2013 the fountain (right) was rebuilt like a large jigsaw with the help of local monumental sculptor Jamie Quinn and relocated to a new site at The Cross, close to the Auld Kirk.

-Funding for the project was raised by Beith Cultural and Heritage Society from Entrust, North Ayrshire Council, and the Beith Christian Action Group, and a ceremony will be held on Saturday October 26 to mark its completion.
+Funding for the project was raised by Beith Cultural and Heritage Society from Entrust, North Ayrshire Council, and the Beith Christian Action Group, and a ceremony was held on Saturday October 26 2013 to mark its completion.

 Most of Mary’s verses have a religious theme, but she once wrote about her daily paper in the days when the front page was all advertisements: